Apply to be a Carer

 Who we are:

-Alternate Care is a local Cairns based incorporated entity that has been operating in the Far Northern Zone of Queensland with Child Safety Services, Department of Communities and supporting community organisations for over five years.
+Alternate Care is a local Cairns based incorporated entity that has been operating in the Northern Region of Queensland with Department of Children, Youth Justice & Multicultural Affairs services and supporting community organisations.

-Our organisation’s commitment is in Far North Queensland and has the support of the broader community who value the lives of ‘children and young people at risk’ and who are prepared to engage with government and communities of the Far North so as to ensure better opportunities for those who are most vulnerable.
-Alternate Care has readily demonstrated this commitment as observed in its frontline involvement in assistance to children/young people and their families which was provided immediately after Cyclone Yasi, Larry and Monica and preparation for evacuations associated with the Solomon Island Tsunami alert.
+Our organisation’s commitment is in North Queensland and has the support of the broader community who value the lives of ‘children/young people at risk’ and who are prepared to engage with government and communities of North Queensland so as to ensure better opportunities for those who are most vulnerable.
+Alternate Care has readily demonstrated this commitment as observed in its frontline involvement in assistance to children/young people and their families, which was provided immediately after Cyclone Larry, Cyclone Monica and preparation for evacuations associated with the Solomon Island Tsunami alert.

 What we do:

-Our Mission is to: ‘to ensure that Children/young people in Queensland’s Far North who have complex and extremely challenging needs will have greater opportunity to access services that are more flexible and responsive towards establishing their safety, enhancing their potential development, and ensuring a positive identification with ‘self’ and subsequent wellbeing.’
+Our Mission is to: ‘Ensure that children/young people in Queensland’s Far North who have moderate – high or complex - extreme needs will have greater opportunity to access services that are more flexible and responsive towards establishing their safety, enhancing their potential development and ensuring a positive identification with ‘self’ and subsequent wellbeing.’

 Why we do it:

-As a community stakeholder, whose focus is on those who a most vulnerable, Alternate Care actively engages with children/young people at risk and their families.
-Feedback and observations from this group have been discussed with community leaders, Child Safety Services, Department of Communities personnel, professional Carers, and members of other community agencies within Cairns, Innisfail, Atherton, Cooktown, Weipa and smaller Cape York and Torres Strait communities.
+As a community care team member, whose focus is on those who are most vulnerable, Alternate Care actively engages with children/young people at risk and their families.
+Feedback and observations from this group have been discussed with community leaders, Department of Children, Youth Justice & Multicultural Affairs personnel, approved Foster or Kinship Carers and members of other community agencies within Cairns, Innisfail, Atherton, Cooktown and smaller Cape York and Torres Strait communities.

-Observations and discussions by our organisation regarding children/young people at risk in Far North Queensland indicate that there still exists a growing requirement for specialised support for children/young people with complex needs and extremely challenging behaviours.
+Observations and discussions by our organisation regarding children/young people at risk in Far North Queensland indicate that there still exists a growing requirement for approved Foster or Kinship Carers to support children/young people with a range of support needs from moderate – high or complex – extreme.
 An observation that was substantiated in the 2004 Crime and Misconduct Commission’s (CMC) Public Inquiry into ‘the abuse of children/young people in Foster Care’.

 Those who are responsible:

-Alternate Care recognises the importance of carefully screened, trained and experienced frontline Workers and Carers and actively encourages further education and a commitment to lifelong learning.
+Alternate Care recognises the importance of carefully screened, trained and experienced frontline Care Workers and approved Foster or Kinship Carers and actively encourages further education and a commitment to lifelong learning.

-All personnel are checked in accordance with Child Safety Services, Department of Communities’ procedures and have been issued with ‘Blue Cards’ in accordance with the Commission for Children/young people and Young People and Child Guardian.
-Our workers embrace our core values of empowerment, honesty, integrity and a passion for continued improvement and quality assurance.
+All Care Workers and approved Foster or Kinship Carers are screened in accordance with the Department of Children, Youth Justice & Multicultural Affairs’ procedures and have been issued with ‘Blue Cards’ in accordance with the Blue Card Services.
+Our Care Workers and approved Foster or Kinship Carers embrace our core values of empowerment, honesty, integrity and a passion for continued improvement and quality assurance.

-How do I apply to be a Foster Carer
+How do I apply to be a Foster or Kinship Carer

-If after reading the Alternate Care Information Pack you wish to apply to be a Foster Carer, you need to notify the Manager – Specialist Foster Care Program on 07 4031 0460.
+If after reading the Alternate Care Information Pack you wish to apply to be an approved Foster or Kinship Carer, you need to contact the Operations Manager – Foster Care on 07 4031 0460.

-An independent assessor will then contact you to assist you with filling in an application form and to conduct a full Foster Carer Assessment.
-This assessment includes; medical and health information; personal history; household safety study; criminal history check; blue card application; and general suitability to become a Foster Carer.
-The assessment will include information about yourself, your partner and any other household members.
+An independent Assessor will then contact you to assist you with completing an application form and to conduct a comprehensive Foster Carer Assessment.
+This Assessment includes; medical and health information; personal history; household safety study; criminal history check; blue card application; and general suitability to become an approved Foster or Kinship Carer.
+The Assessment will include information about yourself, your partner and any other household members.

 Do I need a Blue Card:

-All approved Foster Carers must hold a valid Blue Card at all times.
-Part of the application for a Foster Carer blue card requires the completion of a Blue Card Validation form, which must be provided to Child Safety Services, Department of Communities.
+All approved Foster or Kinship Carers must hold a valid Blue Card at all times.
+Part of the application for a Foster Carer Blue Card requires the completion of a Volunteer Foster/Kinship Carer or Adult Member Blue/Exemption Card application, which must be provided to the Department of Children, Youth Justice & Multicultural Affairs.

-Please note that your blue card is valid for a 2 year period, and must be kept up to date at all times.
-Also anyone who is 18 years or older that lives in a Carers home must also have a valid blue card.
+Please note that your Blue Card is valid for a 3 year period, and must be kept up to date at all times.
+Also, anyone who is 18 years or older that lives in an approved Foster or Kinship Carer’s home must also have a valid Blue Card.

 Who approves me to be a Foster Carer:

-The assessment that is conducted is provided to Alternate Care for recommendation.
-If Alternate Care decides to proceed with the assessment, it is provided to Child Safety Services, Department of Communities who process the application, criminal history checks and blue card application, and give the final approval.
+The Assessment that is conducted is provided to Alternate Care for recommendation.
+If Alternate Care decides to proceed with the Assessment, it is provided to the Department of Children, Youth Justice & Multicultural Affairs who process the application, criminal history checks and Blue Card application and give the final approval.

 How long does my approval last:

 The initial Foster Carer approval is for 12 months only.
-During this time the compulsory Quality Care Standards Training must be completed, by the Foster Carer/s.
+During this time the compulsory Quality Care Standards Training must be completed by the approved Foster or Kinship Carer/s.

-Prior to the expiry of your initial Foster Carer approval date, the assessor will contact you to conduct a compulsory 12-month review assessment.
-This assessment is forwarded to Alternate Care for recommendation and from Alternate Care to Child Safety Services, Department of Communities for approval.
+Prior to the expiry of your initial Foster Carer approval date, the Assessor will contact you to conduct a compulsory twelve month review Assessment.
+This Assessment is forwarded to Alternate Care for recommendation and from Alternate Care to Department of Children, Youth Justice & Multicultural Affairs for approval.

 Your approval will then be re-assessed every 2 years from this date.